denten-books/plain-text/5-chapter.md

-Setting aside, for the time being, the implications of object-affect fusion on our understanding of private property, we are for now faced with a more narrow problem of curating, reading, understanding, and living in solipsistic archives.
+Setting aside, for the time being, the implications of object-affect fusion on our understanding of private property, we are for now faced with a more narrow problem of curating, reading, understanding, and living in personal archives.
 The OAF suggests a practice of literary analysis that differs markedly from the interpretation of public books: solipsistic criticism.
 In charting out that unfamiliar territory of the personal archive, I am confounded by known models of communication, advanced by thinkers like Ferdinand de Saussure, Roman Jacobson, and Claude Shannon, a model that assumes the existence of a "sender" and a "receiver," an "addressant" and an "addressee."
 The state of a media being implies a prodigious archive of private literature, where the traditional distinction between object and subject is collapsed.
 Private interpretation of private archives: I do not yet know what such an activity entails, but, given my own daily phenomenological account of reading and writing, I suspect that it a prevalent mode of communication and one that involves a hermeneutics that is not taught formally in schools and universities.
 Our time spent browsing the archive of another makes up for a small fraction of the time spent on inhabiting the archive of the self.

 [^ln5-hoard]: See for example @kellett_does_2003, 458: "Emotional attachment to
 objects are commonplace."

+[^ln5-obscured]: "The systematic doumentation of all the assemblages of goods burdening ordinary lived-in homes has never been done in the U.S. or any other modern industrial society" [@arnold_life_2012, 23].

-### 5.3 Home Directory
+### 5.3 Furnishings of the Mind

 Bookshelves are the one thing that are notably missing from the visual ethnography of the middle-class Los Angeles home in the twenty-first century.
-There are plenty of shelves and storage bins.
-These shelves hold what the authors of the study describe as "mountains of posessions:" toys, trophies, board games, china sets, collectibles, and remanants of obsolete media.
-That is not to say that the books themselves are missing.
-It is just that they are mixed into the
+That is not to say that there are no books.
+The shelves pictured hold what the authors of the study describe as "mountains of possessions": toys, trophies, board games, china sets, collectibles, and remnants of obsolete storage media.
+Textual material forms a large portion of that complicated domestic mosaic.
+The households surveyed in painstaking detail contain on average 438 visible print artifacts, as compared to 212 CDs and 90 DVDs [@arnold_life_2012, 31].

 Type                    | Number of Visible Artifacts
 ------------------------+-----------------------------